ddbrennan/git-interview-baseline/README.md

 ![Commit on Master](https://dl.dropboxusercontent.com/s/9ipgkog7yv8hrok/2015-11-02%20at%2012.18%20PM.png)

-We were able to update the timeline in master with the fix to the bug without touching any of the code in video-chat. `video-chat` branch and timeline remains 1 commit behind master, because the second bug fix commit occured in master and `video-chat` branch was created only with the commits at the moment when the branch was created.
-You could describe `master` as being 1 commit ahead of the `video-chat` branch.
+We were able to update the timeline in master with the bug fix without touching any of the code in `video-chat`.
+The second bug fix commit occurred in master AFTER `video-chat` was created. `video-chat` is only aware of the commits at the moment when the branch was created.
+You could describe `master` as being one commit ahead of the `video-chat` branch.

-Let's go back into `video-chat` and complete the feature and commit it and then look at the timeline.
+Let's go back into `video-chat` to complete the feature and commit it.
 Remember how to move from `master` back to `video-chat`?

 ```
 $ git status